marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ### Hackity-hack ^ 2

 What I found, was that `gzip` does not work that well with base64-encoded strings.
-It compresses it, but not as much as the raw code.
+It compresses it, but not as much as the pre-encoded code.
 This was for both the Wasm binary, and the ES6 code.

-*If only I could gzip them **before** base64-encoding them..*
+> *If only I could gzip them **before** base64-encoding them..*

 Long story short: *I did*.